ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-dns.md

 2. From left menu, select **VMware**.
 3. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** > **vCenter Server** from the left navigation pane.
 4. Select your deployed instance.
-5. Collect the AD/DNS IP and remote desktop credentials.
+5. Click the **Access information** tab and collect the AD/DNS IP and remote desktop credentials.
 6. From a jump server or by using SSL VPN, remote desktop to the AD/DNS server.

 ## Creating DNS records